osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ## Cross-platform

 OsmAnd Cloud offers you the ability to back up, restore and use your data on Android devices, iOS devices and the web version.
-The cross-platform capability of this service allows you to transfer profile settings, tracks, favorites, and more between Android and iOS devices.
-In the web version, you can plan a route and save it for later use on devices connected to OsmAnd Cloud.
+The cross-platform capability of Cloud allows you to transfer profile settings, tracks, favorites, and more between Android and iOS devices.
+And in the web version, you can plan a route and save it for later use on devices connected to OsmAnd Cloud.

-The cross-platform capability allows you to use OsmAnd Pro on all platforms *([Android](../purchases/android.md)  ← →  [iOS](../purchases/ios.md)  →  [Web](https://www.osmand.net/map))*:
+The cross-platform capability allows you to use OsmAnd Pro on all platforms *([Android](../purchases/android.md)  ← →  [iOS](../purchases/ios.md)  →  [Web](https://www.osmand.net/map))*.
+To do this you need to:

 1. Subscribe to OsmAnd Pro.
+Read more about how to do this for [Android here](../purchases/android.md#how-to-buy), and for [iOS here](../purchases/ios.md#how-to-buy).
-2. Register your account on the OsmAnd server.
+2. Register your [account](#login) on the OsmAnd server.
 3. The registered email will be your login to activate OsmAnd Pro on other platforms.

 :::note